 “Pendejo” – “Stupid”

-Yet another Spanish insult whose frequency of use is quite high in Spain and Mexico.
+Yet another Spanish insult whose frequency of use is relatively high in Spain and Mexico.
 While we translate this word to English, it typically means “being stupid.”

-When you call someone a pendejo, you’re simply calling them an imbecile or a moron.
-And, although applied mostly as a curse word, it can also fit in a friendly conversation between friends.
+When you call someone a pendejo, you simply call them an imbecile or a moron.
+And although applied mostly as a curse word, it can also fit in a friendly conversation between friends.

 “Me Cago en Dios!” – “I Poop/Shit on God!”

 While some Spanish swear words are just funny, others are extreme and blasphemous to others, especially for religious people.
 This phrase is one of those curse terms that shows the extreme side of Spanish profanity.